marvin1099/Forceaudiodevice/README.md

 # Working
 Still working an ***AUTO INSTALLER***
-You want to run it add this to the Task Scheduler:
+You want to run it, add this to the Task Scheduler:
 - add trigger for on system start
 - select run with highest privileges
 - select run wehether user is loged on